WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 ### Setting up supervisor for Mercure

-The configuration files for all programs supervisor is managing can be found in /etc/supervisor/conf.d so in order to add mercure we’ll create a new file there:
+The configuration files for all programs supervisor is managing can be found in /etc/supervisor/conf.d In order to add mercure we’ll create a new 'mercure.conf' file there:

 {{< file "/etc/supervisor/conf.d/mercure.conf" bash >}}
 [program:mercure]